Chrion01/csc300h-p/README.md

 # Report
 ## Approach

 Following the guide lines of the weekly checkins, we produced code to do what was specified, usually 1 node visitor class per task and a higher level visitor to co-ordinate the results and execution of the tasks.
+With each new function, a new node visitor was created and added to the execution of the higher level visitor.
 The end result is somewhat hap hazard and difficult to read.

 ## Difficulties